molmod/tamkin/doc/tutorial/chemphys.rst

     nma_both = NMA(mol_both, PHVA(fixed))
     pf_both = PartFun(nma_both, [])

 Compared to the gas phase, external translation and rotation are removed.
-Yhe file ``"gaussian_both.fchk"`` comes from a frequency computation of the adsorbed molecule on the cluster model of the surface.
+The file ``"gaussian_both.fchk"`` comes from a frequency computation of the adsorbed molecule on the cluster model of the surface.